khmaher/HPC_metagenomics/README.md

   <br>
   <font size="4"><b>6.2) Unmapped read extraction</b></font>
   <br>

+  We can check our mapping efficacy using [samtools flagstat](https://www.htslib.org/doc/samtools-flagstat.html).
+This produces a file which contains information on the number of reads that have mapped to the host genome.

   Now we have aligned our reads to our host genome we will be able to remove the mapped reads/retain the unmapped reads.
 The unmapped reads should mostly be the reads from our target taxa of interest.

   We will perform this using <b>samtools fastq</b>.
 We use the -f parameter to output only reads that contain the specified SAM flag.